 Perhaps you could help your loved one order a new novel, DVD or craft activity to pass the time.

 Mumby’s is here to help

-If your loved one needs help overcoming loneliness in lockdown Mumby’s Homecare Support is here to help.
+If your loved one needs help overcoming loneliness in lockdown Mumby’s Live-in Care is here to help.

 We offer safe companionship and emotional support during this difficult time.
 Our carers can assist with video conferencing to help your loved one to safely stay in touch with their friends and family during the lockdown.
 They will also proactively monitor the health and wellbeing of your loved one.

 We believe that live-in homecare is the best possible choice for many older and more vulnerable people.
 Live-in homecare makes it possible to tailor care to each individual’s needs.
 It also ensures that the cared-for remain in control of how they live their lives.

 Live-in care during coronavirus also offers a safer option.
 Choosing home care during Covid-19 means your loved one will be cared for by one person.
 This will significantly reduce the amount of outside contact and help keep them safe.